HSWsac2/depot-ui/README.md

 Password: `start12345`

+While the e-mail is validated by calling the DepotService, the password ultimately has no effect.
+For demonstration purposes, it is set to a fixed value (`start12345`) at compile time.

+Note that implementing proper authentication was a declared non-goal of this project.
+This password mock is not aiming to provide that.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.
-It is required that the depotService is running on `https://localhost:8080/` \
+It is required that the depotService is running on the url specified in [the config file](.env.development) \
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `npm run start:mocked`

-Runs the app in the mocked developement mode.
-This will mock any api request to external services as stated in [the routes.js file](src/app/mocks/routes.js)
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm run build`